mechaman122/mechaman122/README.md

 ### Hi there 👋

-I'm Phong, or you can call me Krist.
+I'm Han Phong, or you can call me Krist.
 I'm currently a CSE undergraduate of Ho Chi Minh University of Technology.
-You can contact me via Facebook or Zalo
+You can contact me via Facebook: https://www.facebook.com/han.phong.186

 Some of my hobbies:
 - 📖 Reading books (usually by English, as a way to improve my skill)